 Picking A Fight

 But why Hachette and why now?
-The large publishers who were found to have illegally colluded with Apple to force the Agency model on Amazon and artificially increase the retail price of e-books are all currently subject to a court order to renegotiate their agreements with retailers.
+The large publishers who were found to have illegally colluded with Apple to fix ebook prices are all currently subject to a court order to renegotiate their agreements with retailers.
 Hachette is one of those publishers.

 To prevent the parties illegally acting in concert once more, Judge Cote ordered that retailer-publisher negotiations be staggered.
 Hachette is first up.
 It’s that simple.